samarthbaisoya/screenshot-as-a-service/Readme.md

 GET /form.html
 ```

-Screenshots are cached for one minute, so that frequent requests for the same screenshot don't slow the service down.
+Screenshots are cached for one minute, so that frequent requests for the same screenshot don't slowdown the service.
 You can adjust or disable caching in the project configuration (see below).

 ## Configuration